ross1jk/Secure-Password-Generator/README.md

   This folder contains all the password generator demo

   **scripts**
   This folder contains script.js.
-This javascript file contianed event listeners and functions to connect with the index.html document provided.
+This javascript file contained event listeners and functions to connect with the index.html document provided.

   **styles**
   This folder contains the style.css document.
 This was the code provided.